Inside Out (Odyssey song)

-"Inside Out" is a 1982 song by the American group Odyssey from their album Happy Together.
-It was the group's second highest charting single on the UK Singles Chart, where it peaked at number 3, and was also certified silver in the UK.
+"Inside Out" is a 1982 song by the American group Odyssey from their fifth studio album Happy Together.
+It was the group's second highest charting single on the UK singles chart, where it peaked at number 3, and was also certified silver in the UK.
 It was ranked at number 15 among the "Tracks of the Year" for 1982 by NME.